rakudo/rakudo/NOMMAP.markdown

 While much binding works again now, there's some stuff to "put back":
 * |$c
 * Sub-signatures

-## Rat and Complex literals
-Depends on working out how to unify parsing of numeric strings.

 ## Fix up binding some more
 Get ::= correcter, and a bit more stuff on := also.